 Admit it: sometimes you forget about textures.
-Effects, overlays, and touch up features have your attention 24/7.
+Effects, graphics, and touch up features have your attention 24/7.
 Basic edits and frames are there when you need them.
 But do you regularly go to the Textures tab and exult in the glory that is full-photo transformation?
 Well, Textures just brought its A game to earn your love.
 We’ve got some texture tools to tell you about.

 1. Crop your image